NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Introduction

 To address these challenges, in this work, instead of representing motion patterns on a discrete grid, we propose a \emph{continuous map of dynamics} using implicit neural representation.
 We learn a neural function that maps \emph{spatio-temporal coordinates} to parameters of a local motion distribution.
 Implicit neural representations have emerged as powerful tools for encoding continuous functions, providing compact and differentiable models with strong generalization.
 Leveraging these properties, this formulation allows the model to smoothly generalize across space and time, while maintaining multimodality in places where flows tend to go in more than one direction since it produces a wrapped Gaussian mixture model of expected motion given a query location and time.

-We evaluate our approach on real-world datasets of human motion and show that continuous MoDs not only improve representation accuracy but can also drastically reduce map construction time.
-Our method yields smoother and more consistent velocity distributions, resulting in more accurate representations of human motion patterns.
-In contrast to baseline approaches that rely on time-consuming per-cell motion modeling, it computes nearly two orders of magnitude faster than CLiFF-map~\cite{kucner2017enabling}.
+We evaluate our approach on real-world datasets and show that continuous MoDs not only improve representation accuracy but can also be computationally efficient.
+Our method yields smoother and more consistent velocity distributions, resulting in more accurate representations of human motion patterns and higher performance in the trajectory prediction downstream task.
+In contrast to baseline approaches that rely on time-consuming per-cell motion modeling, it trains a model that represents motion continuously over space and time and enables fast inference at arbitrary locations.
 Unlike the faster but discretised representation of STeF-map~\cite{molina22exploration}, our method preserves non-discretised directions, yielding results closer in spirit to CLiFF.

 In summary, the main contribution of this work is an entirely novel representation of flow-aware maps of dynamics, named \ours-map.
 In contrast to existing methods, \ours{} allow \textit{continuous spatio-temporal queries} to generate location- and time-specific \textit{multimodal flow predictions}.
 As evidenced by our experimental validation on real-world human motion data, \ours{} efficiently learns a highly accurate statistical representation of motion in large-scale maps.